Chaitali326/final-assignment/README.md

 Edit
-docker exec -it final-assignment-django-1 python manage.py makemigrations docker exec -it final-assignment-django-1 python manage.py migrate

-⚙️ Jenkins Integration
+docker exec -it final-assignment-django-1 python manage.py makemigrations docker exec -it final-assignment-django-1 python manage.py migrate ⚙️ Jenkins Integration
 This project includes a Jenkinsfile which automates the build and deployment pipeline.

-Jenkins Pipeline Overview:
+Jenkins Pipeline Overview
 Pulls the latest code from GitHub

 Builds Docker images for Django and Flask

-Runs both containers using docker-compose
+Runs both containers using Docker Compose

 Can be extended to run unit tests and perform health checks

 To use it:
-Set up a Jenkins job with GitHub integration.
+Set up a Jenkins job with GitHub integration

-Use a Docker-enabled Jenkins agent.
+Use a Docker-enabled Jenkins agent

-Add GitHub credentials and allow pipeline execution from your Jenkins dashboard.
+Add GitHub credentials and allow pipeline execution from your Jenkins dashboard

 👩‍💻 Author
 Chaitali326